taesoobear/luna-gen/README.md

 =====
 	test_luna/*.lua : self-contained examples (run make.sh to run)
 			These examples use CMake.
 If you don't want to use CMake, see "examples/gen.sh".
+      Use make.bat in windows.

 	luna_gen.lua:  the code generator.

-	mylib*.lua: the code generator depends on these files, but output codes do not. luna.h/cpp: the output code depends only on these files. luna.h is worth reading (at least lunaStack class).
+	mylib*.lua: the code generator depends on these files, but output codes do not. luna.h/cpp: the output code depends only on these files. luna.h is worth reading. (especially the lunaStack class is well-documented).

 	examples/*.lua : real-world examples that use all available functionalities (run gen.sh to convert.)
 				   The real-world examples do not run on your system because of missing dependencies.